 Main image credit: Tookapic from Pixabay.

-Frequently asked questions about Chinese people
+FAQ about Chinese people

 Are Chinese people friendly?

-They’re very friendly.
+Yes, they’re very friendly.
 On a deeper level, it may take some time before they open up to you, similar to other cultures.

 What do Chinese people eat?